Google wants to show users the most valuable content and evaluates content across your entire domain.

 Should You Remove Thin Content?

-Even if your site wasn’t hit with a thin content penalty, low-quality copy may be robbing you of valuable traffic and conversions.
+Even if your site wasn’t hit with a thin content penalty, low-quality copy may affect your domain health as well as traffic and conversions.
 I’ll be honest, it won’t be easy to make these changes.
 But it is absolutely worth it.

 Take a look at this traffic chart for one of our clients in a very competitive space.
 We removed 85% of the website’s URLs (yes, you read that correctly) and began to improve the rest.